copsTvFan/cops-episode-guide/guide.md

   the kids.
 A black guy on a bicycle has drugs and they cut him off and he runs.
 He swallowed some crack and they also caught Denise who he was selling the crack to.
-- Spokane WA (7:23 PM Animal Disturbance Call) A man sits on a loose rottweiler from his neighbors yard who tried to bite him.
+- Spokane, WA (7:23 PM Animal Disturbance Call) A man sits on a loose rottweiler from his neighbors yard who tried to bite him.
 Animal control is brought in and captures it.
 Then they go confront the dopey owner.
-- Des Moines IA (1:10 AM Street Patrol) Larry is seen in an alley with hands on his girlfriend.
+- Des Moines, IA (1:10 AM Street Patrol) Larry is seen in an alley with hands on his girlfriend.
 The find he has meth and a butterfly knife and then dumps more meth in the backseat of the police car.